-The Alliance fosters an integrated knowledge translation environment for all its research activities, whereby knowledge users and relevant stakeholders (including patient partners when appropriate) are engaged throughout the research conduct.
+The Alliance fosters an integrated knowledge translation environment for all its research activities, whereby knowledge users and relevant stakeholders (including patient partners when appropriate) are engaged throughout the conduct of the research.

 The Alliance accepts research queries in both English and French.